There are a variety of places on SpareFoot's customer-facing site where you'll find phone numbers. For example:

 Our customer experience agents answer the calls which ring to all of the phone numbers listed on SpareFoot and its partner sites.
 Our agents are trained experts in customer service and selecting the best unit for these storage-seeking customers.
-While most SpareFoot customers prefer to book their unit online, a small percentage choose to give us a ring.
+While most SpareFoot customers prefer to book their unit online, a some choose to give us a ring.
 You can trust that our team will take good care of these customers and give them a great introduction to you and your facility.

 Why don't these numbers ring to my facility?